natcap/invest/doc/api-docs/installing.rst

 .. note::

-    Windows users will find best compilation results by using the MSVC compiler, which can be downloaded from
+    Python 2.7 users will find best compilation results by using the MSVC compiler, which can be downloaded from
     `the Microsoft website <https://www.microsoft.com/download/details.aspx?id=44266>`_.

+    Python 3.6 users will need to install Microsoft Visual Studio 2017, or at least the Build Tools for Visual Studio 2017.
     See the `python wiki page on compilation under Windows <https://wiki.python.org/moin/WindowsCompilers>`_ for more information.

 Assuming you have a C/C++ compiler installed and configured for your system, and dependencies installed, the easiest way to install InVEST as a python package is::

     $ pip install natcap.invest

 If you are working within virtual environments, there is a `documented issue with namespaces
 <https://bitbucket.org/pypa/setuptools/issues/250/develop-and-install-single-version>`_
 in setuptools that may cause problems when importing packages within the ``natcap`` namespace.
 The current workaround is to use these extra pip flags::